HEADACHE THAT WON’T GO AWAY

 2. Behind the eyes, occipital, or involving the temporal lobes

-3. Centered in the forehead, described more as pressure than pain in some patients
+3. Centered in the forehead and described more as pressure than pain

-4. Associated with light/sound sensitivity, nausea, and cognitive dysfunction
+4. Associated with light sensitivity, sound sensitivity, nausea, and cognitive dysfunction

 5. Worse with physical or mental exertion

-6. Accompanied by other systemic symptoms like fatigue, sweats, dizziness, and memory loss
+6. Accompanied by fatigue, sweats, dizziness, or memory problems

-These headaches often don’t improve with traditional migraine protocols—and may even flare during antibiotic treatment (a Herxheimer reaction many clinicians overlook).
+These headaches often do not improve with traditional migraine protocols—and may even flare during antibiotic treatment.

 When Co-Infections or Inflammation Are Driving the Symptoms